ansible/ansible/rst/modules.rst

 ```````

 The command module takes the command name followed by a list of
 arguments, space delimited.

-This is the only module that does not use
-``key=value`` style parameters.
+If you want to run a command through the shell (say you are using
+'<', '>', '|', etc), you actually want the 'shell' module instead.
+The 'command' module is much more secure as it's not affected by the user's environment.

 Example usage::

     /sbin/shutdown -t now

-The given shell command will be executed on all selected nodes.
+The given command will be executed on all selected nodes.
+It will not
+be processed through the shell, so variables like "$HOME" and
+operations like "<", ">", "|", and "&" will not work.
+As such, all
+paths to commands must be fully qualified.

 This module does not support change hooks and returns the return code
 from the program as well as timing information about how long the
 command was running for.

 .. _copy: